 What Holly learned when she contacted her attorney was that the old property management adage about “treating everyone the same” was incomplete and misleading.
 She learned that federal and state fair housing law requires that, under certain circumstances, landlords are required to treat some tenants differently and make exceptions to their policies and rules.

 Specifically, landlords are required to make “reasonable accommodations” for tenants who are disabled.
 A tenant is disabled if he or she has a physical or mental impairment that substantially limits a major life activity.
 If your tenant is disabled, or you believe them to be disabled, or the tenant has a record of being disabled, the law requires you to make reasonable accommodations if requested by the tenant.
 An “accommodation” is an exception to your rules, policies, and procedures that apply to other tenants.

-As a result, there is no doubt that Holly, while acting with the best of intentions, was clearly wrong to deny the requested accommodation.
+In this case, though she was acting with the best of intentions, Holly was clearly wrong to deny the requested accommodation.
 When landlords are on the wrong end of Housing Discrimination Complaints, they pay for it, whether by paying their attorney to guide them through the investigation of the Housing Discrimination Complaint and defend the ensuing lawsuit, or via settlement with the resident.
 That’s why we’re here; to help landlords on the front end.
 Had Holly been a reader of kylandlordlaw.com, she’d have followed the necessary procedures to grant the accommodation request, and her property would have saved a ton of money.